 Valerie Armstrong, series creator Kevin Can F***k Himself.
 AMC Networks new series Kevin Can F**k Himself‘ stars Annie Murphy (Schitt’s Creek) as a long-suffering sitcom wife who craves a life of her own and revenge on her sloppy husband.

-J. David Shanks is an executive producer on AMC’s upcoming courtroom drama 61st Street, a two-season close-ended event from BAFTA-winner Peter Moffat (The Night Of), executive producer Michael B. Jordan (David Makes Man) and Alana Mayo of Outlier Society.
+J. David Shanks is the Showrunner and Executive Producer of the new AMC thriller 61st Street, a two-season close-ended event from BAFTA-winner Peter Moffat (The Night Of), executive producer Michael B. Jordan (David Makes Man) and Alana Mayo of Outlier Society.
 He recently sold a pitch to FX with Overbrook + Antoine Fuqua producing and is writing a pilot for 50 Cent.
 Shanks previously served as co-producer on season two of The Chi and also worked on Veena Sud’s Netflix series Seven Seconds, Fox’s Shots Fired and NBC’s Shades Of Blue.
 Shanks is a veteran of the 82nd Airborne and the Chicago Police Department.